 - After consulting with the Department of Insurance we have decided to no longer require an inspection for the garage slab unless it meets one of the two following conditions:

 - 2 feet or more of fill was required for prepping of slab, in which a compaction report would be required.

 - The slab is considered Structural and has a thickened area or lug for bearing.

-Questions regarding electric service and equipment in Special Flood Hazard Areas (SFHA) has been the topic of discussion.
+Questions regarding electric service and equipment in Special Flood Hazard Areas (SFHA) have been the topic of discussion.
 For projects located in the Special Flood Hazard Areas, a requirement to protect the equipment is governed by the Brunswick County Flood Damage Prevention Ordinance.
 For guidance and more information, please follow the below links to ensure your project will be compliant.